M-ballabio1/MeHEDI-app/README.md

-# MeHEDI-app | Healthcare Data-Driven
+# MeHEDI-app | An Healthcare Data-Driven

 ## 0.Pre-processing and Segmentation